openthread/openthread/README.md

 ### What's coming?

-The development of OpenThread is ongoing to keep the implementation up to spec, as well as to provide additional features not available in the standard.
+The development of OpenThread is ongoing to regularly provide additional features not available in the standard.
 Currently, we are working on:

 * Host-side Border Agent support